sethshoultes/wordpress-shortcode-manager-chrome-extension/README.md

 - Other Chromium-based browsers should work but are not officially supported

 ## Privacy
-This extension does not collect any user data.
-All shortcodes and settings are stored locally in the user's browser using chrome.storage.local.
+This extension (WordPress Shortcode Manager) does not collect any user data.
+All shortcodes and settings are stored locally in the user's browser using `chrome.storage.local`.
 No data is transmitted externally, tracked, or stored on any servers.
-The extension works completely offline and maintains user privacy by keeping all information on the user's local device.
+The extension works offline and maintains user privacy by keeping all information on the user's local device.

 TL;DR This extension:
 - Stores all data locally in your browser